HackerYou/HYFallBootcamp2014/3-JavaScript/25-weather-app.md

 ### Reminder
 We will prefix all property calls with `weatherWidget`.
 So `weatherWidget.parseData` instead of just `weatherWidget`.

+You can view a complete working version of the app [here](exercises/weather-app-answer.zip).

 ## Extension exercises:

 * Create a button to update data on click
 * Change the background colour based on the weather condition
 * Provide an input field for state and city.
 Refresh the widget with the right data when the form is submitted.